 Over a Gas Flame: Place one tortilla directly over a low to medium gas burner flame.
 Toast for about 10 seconds per side until the edges are slightly charred.

-In the Oven: Lay tortillas in a single layer on a baking sheet and broil them 6–8 inches from the heat source for around 2 minutes, or until lightly browned in spots.
+In the Oven: Place tortillas in a single layer on a baking sheet.
+Broil them 6–8 inches from the heat for about 2 minutes.
+They should be lightly browned in some spots.

 On the Stovetop: Heat a griddle or cast iron skillet over medium-high.
 Toast each tortilla for 15–30 seconds per side until golden and warm—no oil needed!